Frequently Asked Questions

 If you must cancel or reschedule your appointment for any reason, please do so with 24 hours or more notice.
 We reserve the therapist’s time just for you, and the less notice we have, the harder it is for us to rebook your therapist.
 Cancellations made within 24 hours of your appointment will result in a full charge.
 Please be aware that this policy also applies to appointments secured with a gift certificate.
 Same-day cancellation or no-shows will forfeit the value of the gift certificate.

-You may request luxurious treatments like hot stone therapy, hot towel application and aromatherapy treatment, all complimentary when you visit the studio.
+You may request luxurious treatments like hot stone therapy and hot towel application, both complimentary when you visit the studio.
 Some therapists utilize hot stones on the areas of greatest muscular tension to expedite relaxation, but if you would like a full body hot stone massage, please request it when booking.
 We now offer Lunamy organic essential oils for a transcendent aromatherapeutic treatment, available for just $5.
 Of the available enhancements, only aromatherapy is available for outcall sessions (i.e. at your home, office or hospital room).

 Please let us know who referred you so we can give them proper credit.
 For each client you send to Zalla Massage, earn 10% off your next session, or save up three and get a free session!